wildthink/autobox/README.md

 Boxing is a mechanism to coerce values into Objective-C objects that can be applied to symbols as well as literals.
 The term "autoboxing" is used to refer to a common syntax which creates an appropriate object for a given literal or expression.

+The aim of this framework is to provide a simple box syntax and make it extensible both in both boxing logic as well as the data types which can be boxed.
+Autoboxing makes it easy to wrap literal values with your own classes and expands to include virtually an C/Objective-C literal including enums and structures as well as expressions.

 ### Objective-C Boxed Expressions
 Objective-C supports a "boxing" of not only C literals but also of expressions;